 Hello There.
 Here is the next part of the modular terrain tutorial.
 The first part is here

-I then had a point to cut the protruding surface of the styrofoam tile and could use a wood saw to cut the extra off and not make so much mess.
-I could also use the flat sheet for other tiles.
+I then had a point to cut the protruding surface of the styrofoam tile and could use a wood saw to cut most of the excess styrofoam off and not make so much mess.
+I could also use the flat sheet for other tiles, that was cut off, for other tiles.

-Once it had been sculpted to shape I could then fill any deep gaps with tile adhesive and leave to dry.
+Once it had been sculpted to shape, with the surform, I could then fill any deep gaps with tile adhesive and leave to dry.

-When dry, this may take a day, remove the excess sand and scatter sawdust where required and then add thinned PVA to the sawdust.
+When dry, this may take a day or two, remove the excess sand and scatter sawdust where required and then add thinned PVA to the sawdust.
 This can be stippled in place with a paintbrush and levelled.

 Again, when dry, paint brown.
 As I require a large quantity and needed a colour similar to Vallejo English Uniform Brown I mixed some acrylic artist paint.
 I used raw umber and yellow ochre to get the required shade.
 I added some PVA glue and water to thin to the required consistency.